lamjoun/rlam95/README.md

-- 👋 Hi, I’m @rlam95
+- 👋 Hi, I’m Rachid LAMJOUN
-- 👀 I’m interested in ML Algo
+- 👀 I am interested in all concepts and algorithms of AI & Machine Learning
-- 🌱 I’m currently learning ML
-- 💞️ I’m looking to collaborate on ML
+- 💞️ I’m looking to collaborate on Machine Learning or AI Projects
-- 📫 How to reach me rlamjoun@gmail.com
+- 📫 How to reach me: rlamjoun@gmail.com

 <!---
 rlam95/rlam95 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.